dsv-su/play/README.md

     php artisan update:multiplayer

+    and then to integrate into the platform

+    php artisan integrate:multiplayer

 This will check if an update is available on the multiplayer repo and if so perform a git pull, execute the multiplayer python script to create a local player and finally integrate the player into the platform.